-The above distance measurement will also be used as a "tiebreaker" within each criterion, if necessary.
+The above random allocation will also be used a 'tiebreaker' within each criteria if necessary.

 The School will operate a waiting list for each year group.
 Where in any year, the School receives more applications for places than there are places available, a waiting list will operate until the end of the academic year.
-This will be maintained by the Schooland it will be open to any parent to ask for his or her child's name to be placed on the waiting list following an unsuccessful application.
+This will be maintained by the School and it will be open to any parent to ask for his or her child's name to be placed on the waiting list following an unsuccessful application.